[Image Credit: Marvel Studios]

 For example, while the comic book Taskmaster is a man, that might not be the case in BLACK WIDOW.
 Rachel Weisz appears in the film, supposedly as a character called Melina, who may have also been trained as a super-spy to match Black Widow and Yelena Belova.
 The secretive nature of her role, however, has led to some supposition that she’s behind Taskmaster’s mask.

 The film will also introduce a couple other new characters to the MCU.
 David Harbour (“Stranger Things”) plays Alexei Shostakov, aka Red Guardian, who is essentially Russia's answer to Captain America.
 And O-T Fagbenle appears as Mason, a man.
 Natasha knew while working for S.H.I.E.L.D.
 He may also be under the Taskmaster costume.
-All of which is to say that many secrets remain about Marvel’s BLACK WIDOW movie, but we wouldn’t expect anything else when it comes to one of the most shadowy characters in the MCU.
+All of which is to say that many secrets remain about Marvel’s BLACK WIDOW, but we wouldn’t expect anything else when it comes what we hope will be the first of many Black Widow movies.